Python Tracer API

 Configures and initializes the Graphsignal tracer.

 All arguments can also be passed via environment variables: GRAPHSIGNAL_{ARG_NAME_UPPERCASE}.
-To pass tags as an environment variable, use the format k1=v1,k2=v2.
+To pass tags as environment variables, use the GRAPHSIGNAL_TAG_{TAG_NAME_UPPERCASE} format.
 Arguments passed directly to the function take precedence.

 Arguments: